CanCanCommunity/cancancan/README.md

 If you are interested in supporting them, contribute to the sibling gems `cancancan-sequel` and `cancancan-mongoid`.

-Version 2.0 drops also support for Rails < 4.2 and ruby < 2.2 so again use the version 1 of the Gem for these.
+Version 2.0 drops also support for Rails < 4.2 and ruby < 2.2 so, again, use the version 1 of the Gem for these.

 ## Getting Started